karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

     "description": "HealthCheck path.
 Only necessary if HealthCheck is enabled."
   }
 ```
+When you try to create a new solution using the template:

-This symbol will try to find the "HEALTHCHECK-PATH" string anywhere in the template, and if they find it, it will be replaced either by the user input or the default value (/health)
+- The template engine will try to find the "HEALTHCHECK-PATH" string anywhere in the template and if it finds it, it will be replaced either by the user input or the default value (/health)
-If you take a look in the ``Startup.cs``, you'll see the "replace" value.
+If you take a look in the ``Startup.cs``, you'll see the ``replaces`` value hard-coded in the template.

 ```csharp
    endpoints.MapHealthChecks("HEALTHCHECK-PATH", new HealthCheckOptions